Rudd-O/qubes-shared-folders/README.md

 The result will produce a diod binary RPM in `$HOME/rpmbuild/RPMS/x86_64`. copy and install this package on the *template* of the qube you plan to *share your files from*.

+*Note: if you have an error* that looks like
+`Illegal char '-' (0x2d) in: Version: 1.0.24.3-1-ga082a0a`,
+please file a ticket on this repository immediately.
+This usually means I forgot to push the right annotated tag to the `diod` repository.

 ### Build and install the qube side of this software